RexsRexs/P.U.L.S.E-Assistant/README.md

-# Project JadeAI
+# Project P.U.L.S.E

 This is my idea of a personal assistant, taken inspiration from Jarvis.
 I am working on this in my freetime and i am using this for being better to code in python, and javascript.

 The project is a big project and i want to integrate it with several things that you also can add it to, like google calender etc.

-This is a guide on what to edit and how to setup the jadeai:
+This is a guide on what to edit and how to setup the P.U.L.S.E:

-At first it's necesarry that you think about which AI voice you want right now im fully working on how to get multiple voices to JadeAI.
+At first it's necesarry that you think about which AI voice you want right now im fully working on how to get multiple voices to P.U.L.S.E.
 Secondly in "service_keys" check the "explanation.txt" file for how to setup the .env file.
 In "howtosetupapi's.txt" you can find out how to setup the AI's different API accesibilities.